computablelabs/computable-go-style/README.md

 * Our architecture is separated into `Left`, `Center`, `Right`.

 * `Left`
-  * Ppplication code
+  * Application code
   * HTTP and REST for our API
   * Is free to import center
   * Must implement interfaces dictated by center
   * Will drive center
-    * by instantiating aggregates/entities
+    * By instantiating aggregates/entities
-    * by calling methods on center domain object, `-able`'s
+    * By calling methods on center domain object, `-able`'s

 * `Center`
   * Where we define aggregates/entities